 In the A8 L W12, virtually every surface that isn't carpeted is covered with leather, save the top of the dash and headliner, which is made of Alcantara.
 Order the Full Leather Upgrade and the dash gets covered in leather, too, as well as the whole of the inner door panels, instead of just an insert.
 The double stitching on the seats in contrasting colors is really wonderful.

-Virtually everyone we've spoken too, from auto reviewers to consumers, rates Audi's MMI better than BMW's iDrive.
+Virtually everyone we've spoken to, from auto reviewers to consumers, rates Audi's MMI better than BMW's iDrive.
 But some rate the Audi system only minutely better, and don't like it much at all.
-Or, easiest of all, Jaguar's elegant and traditional controls.
+Most have found Jaguar's elegant and traditional controls to be the easiest of all.
 The point?
 Designing controls to manage the ever-increasing number of performance, entertainment and communications systems in luxury cars traveling at high speeds remains a young, inexact science.
-This systems take some time to learn and, at times, we found the technology overwhelming and distracting.
+Audi's system takes some time to learn and, at times, we found the technology overwhelming and distracting.

 Beyond finish quality, attention to detail is one of Audi's greatest assets.
 A secondary heater in the A8 is designed to heat up the rear cabin quickly.
 Ambient lighting in the interior allows control of mood in the cabin.
 Mood lighting is good.
-One small demerit is the power door that hides the MMI when the car is shut off operates closes in a jerky fashion.
+One small demerit is the power door that hides the MMI when the car is shut off closes i

 In the Audi A8, a driver can use the Driver Information Display to set the optional Adaptive Cruise Control, which minds tailgating and maintains a safe, pre-determined distance to the car ahead.
 The Electronic Stabilization Program can help control the car when the driver can't.
 Electronic Brake-force Distribution keeps the car balanced in a panic stop, and Brake Assist slams the binders harder if the driver doesn't press as hard he or she should.
 Adaptive Air Suspension keeps the ride smooth and tires planted no matter the surface.
 There are moisture-sensing wipers, high-intensity headlamps and ten airbags.
 Yet all these advanced systems, identified by a confusing array of acronyms, don't mask one crucial point.
 The A8 can be a complete joy to drive, reminding all but the sensory deprived how pleasant gobbling miles in a big, fast luxury sedan can be.